 The Superintendent or designee of the ECASD, in consultation with Student Transit, makes decisions about when to close school due to inclement weather or to use a two-hour delay in school start times when inclement weather requires additional time to promote safer travel to school.
 These decisions are typically made by 6:30 a.m.
 As we all know, weather conditions can change rapidly.
-In the event that a two-hour delay must be reconsidered, the decision to close schools for the full day will be made no later than 8 a.m.
+In the event that a two-hour delay must be reconsidered, the decision to close schools for the full day will be made no later than 8:00 a.m.
 The same process will be used if bad weather or a peak energy alert develops after school has started for the day.
 If schools are closed because of bad weather, athletic, after-school, and evening events may also be canceled.

-Announcements of these decisions are made by local television and radio stations, on the District's website, via the District's social media, and by email to families who have provided email addresses.
-You can also sign up for Skylert Messaging and get the information in a way that works best for you.
-Log into your Skyward account and click on the Skylert option (see belowfor more detailed instructions on Skylert).
+Announcements of these decisions are made by local television and radio stations, on the District's website, via the District's social media, by email to families who have provided email addresses, and via text through ParentSquare for those who have not opted out.